100+ Senior Safety Tips For Winter

-- make sure the lighting is bright enough as a lot of elderly have visual impairments
+- make sure the lighting is bright enough, as a lot of elderly adults have visual impairments

-the bathroom is the most dangerous room for falls in the house statistically, so your parents really have to careful there –
+The bathroom is the most dangerous room for falls in the house statistically, so your parents really have to be careful there –

 - is there nonslip flooring

 - have you installed remote sensor lighting, so there’s no fumbling around for switches ?